Explore & Download These Resources

 Youth-Adult Partnerships in Community Decision Making: What Does It Take to Engage Adults in the Practice.

-This executive summary from a longer publication describes the research on youth-adult partnerships and describes the obstacles that adults have to implementation, including gaining a broader understanding of their role and time limitations.
+This executive summary from a longer publication describes the research on youth-adult partnerships and the obstacles that adults have to implement, including gaining a broader understanding of their role and time limitations.

 Youth-Adult Partnerships in Community Decision Making: What Does It Take to Engage Adults in the Practice?